Water tank pressure sensor sitting on pavers

 • The occasional insect or debris causing random noise

 This time I went with a pressure sensor mounted at the bottom of the tank.
-With a roughly 2 m high tank, the pressure at the bottom maps directly to how much water is above it.
-In practice, a pressure sensor tends to be more consistent over time in a sealed environment like this.
+With a roughly 2 m high tank, the pressure at the bottom maps directly to the height of water above the sensor.
+In practice, pressure sensing tends to be more consistent over time in a sealed environment like this.

 How the system works